JuanVillaverdeRodriguez/AutoShop/README.md

 ## Introduction

-The Vehicle Parts Store is a web application designed to provide an online platform for users to browse, search, and purchase various vehicle parts.
+AutoShop is a web application designed to provide an online platform for users to browse, search, and purchase various vehicle parts.
 This project aims to deliver a seamless user experience with an intuitive interface and robust backend functionality.

 This project was developed by me and Daniel Ferreiro Villamor for the university course "Marcos de desarrollo".